War in Heaven: Interpretations

 Jonathan Edwards states in his sermon Wisdom Displayed in Salvation:

-Satan and his angels rebelled against God in heaven, and proudly presumed to try their strength with his.
-And when God, by his almighty power, overcame the strength of Satan, and sent him like lightning from heaven to hell with all his army; Satan still hoped to get the victory by subtlety[.]

 In the Catholic Encyclopedia (1911) article "St. Michael the Archangel", Frederick Holweck wrote: "St. John speaks of the great conflict at the end of time, which reflects also the battle in heaven at the beginning of time."
 He added that Michael's name "was the war-cry of the good angels in the battle fought in heaven against the enemy and his followers".

 Several modern Bible-commentators view the "war in heaven" in Revelation 12:7–13 as an eschatological vision of the end of time or as a reference to spiritual warfare within the church, rather than (as in Milton's Paradise Lost) "the story of the origin of Satan/Lucifer as an angel who rebelled against God in primeval times."
 Some commentators have seen the war in heaven as "not literal" but symbolic of events on earth.

 The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that Revelation 12 concerns an actual event in the pre-mortal existence of man.
 The Book of Moses, included in the LDS standard works canon, references the war in heaven and Satan's origin as a fallen angel of light.
 The concept of a war in heaven at the end of time became an addendum to the story of Satan's fall at the genesis of time—a narrative which included Satan and a third of all of heaven's angels.
 Evidence for this interpretation comes from the phrase "the devil and his angels"; this specific phrasing became paramount to the reinforcement of the notion that people associated angels with the devil preceding the writing of Revelation.

 The LDS Church believes that the war in heaven started in the premortal existence when Heavenly Father (Elohim) created the Plan of salvation to enable humanity to become like him.
 Jesus Christ as per the plan was the Savior and those who followed the plan would come to Earth to experience mortality and progress toward eternal life.
 Lucifer, another spirit son of God, rebelled against the plan's reliance on agency and proposed an altered plan that negated agency.
 Thus he became Satan, and he and his followers were cast out of heaven.
 This denied them participating in God's plan, the privileges of receiving a physical body, and experiencing mortality.